jurplel/install-qt-action/README.md

 Default: `false`

 #### `email`
 If `use-official` is true, will use this username/email to authenticate with Qt servers.
+Incompatible with `aqtinstall < 3.2.1`._
 You should use secrets, and store the value inside `QT_EMAIL` for example to match the example above.

 #### `pw`
 If `use-official` is true, will use this password to authenticate with Qt servers.
+Incompatible with `aqtinstall < 3.2.1`._
 You should use secrets, and store the value inside `QT_PW` for example to match the example above.

 ### `install-deps`